 Stay at The Wyndham Hotel in Beacon Hill

-Trey and I took the red eye from LAX to Boston (5hrs) and arrived into Boston at 7AM.
-Our car rental was booked through Enterprise.
-If you’re planning on spending time in Massachusetts/Boston, don’t forget to include a Fast Track Toll Pass, it’s completely worth it!
-Our friends Dani and Juan were flying in from Miami and weren’t scheduled to land until 10AM so we had a couple hours to kill.
-We ate breakfast at North Street Grill.
-Their brie stuffed apple french toast is to DIE for!
-Then went to Trader Joe’s to pick up some road trip snacks.
+Trey and I flew in from LAX to Boston and rented our car via Enterprise.
+If you’re planning on spending time in Massachusetts/Boston, make sure you purchase the Fast Track Toll Pass!
+Our friends Dani and Juan were flying in from Miami, and weren’t going to land until 10AM, so we decided to get breakfast.
+We ate at North Street Grill, and their brie stuffed apple French toast was delicious!!

 Breakfast at 3 Little Figs for breakfast in Boston

 Drive from Boston to Manchester, Vermont (3 Hour Drive, 150 Miles)

 Drive fromDrive from Manchester to Woodstock (1 Hour, 20 Mins, 50 Miles)

 Drive from Woodstock to Stowe (1 Hour, 20 Mins, 70 Miles)